Module Categories of the Generic Virasoro VOA and Quantum Groups: Quantum group

-We write $\catMod (\Uq)$ for the category of finite-dimensional representations of $\Uq$, which is clearly an Abelian category.
-As we have already noted, the simple objects of $\catMod(\Uq)$ are exhausted by $\QGirrep{\ell}$, $\ell\in\bZ_{\geq 0}$ and their twist by the automorphism $\chi$ up to isomorphism.
+We write $\catMod (\Uq)$ for the category of finite-dimensional representations of $\Uq$, which is clearly a~$\bC$-linear category.
+As we have already noted, the simple objects of $\catMod(\Uq)$ are exhausted by~$\QGirrep{\ell}$,~$\ell\in\bZ_{\geq 0}$ and their twist by the automorphism $\chi$ up to isomorphism.
 Under our assumption that $q$ is not a root of unity, it is also known that $\catMod(\Uq)$ is semi-simple although it has infinitely many simple objects.

 We define $\catQG$ as the full subcategory of $\catMod(\Uq)$ generated by $\QGirrep{\ell}$, $\ell\in\bZ_{\geq 0}$.
 In other words, each object of $\catQG$ is isomorphic to a finite direct sum of $\QGirrep{\ell}$, $\ell\in\bZ_{\geq 0}$.